-In addition to the 500mA per output limit, there are also two internal fuses, one for outputs 1-8, and one for outputs 9-16.
-These fuses will temporarily open if the sum of the current flowing through either set of outputs is around 1.1A for too long.
+In addition to the 500mA per output limit, there is also an internal fuse.
+This fuse will temporarily open if the sum of the current flowing through all of the outputs is around 1.1A for too long.
 The fuse will automatically reset once the excessive draw has been removed.
 This may sound like a limitation, but not really.
 Most solenoids draw about 5 watts on average, at 24 volts that's 210mA per solenoid.
 So four valves could be left on continuously without fear of overloading.